binjix/slackyTGguy/README.md

 - tells you in slack or discord if someone's message hasn't been answered
 - lets you jump right to the telegram message from slack or discord
 - cleans up slack/discord notifications once someone's replied in telegram
+- ensures that only partner messages get flagged, not team members'

 ## how to set it up (for beginners)